4 DISC Personality Types: Career Insights

 Understanding the DISC personality types of others can also help you improve your interactions with supervisors and colleagues.
 For example, if you know that a colleague is a dominant personality type, you might avoid interrupting them as it can lead to friction.
 However, since they prefer directness themselves, you might need to be more direct when communicating with them.

-If you know that a team member is a C-type, i.e. more task-oriented and introverted, you might avoid putting them on the spot or putting them in a situation where they have to socialize too much.
+If you know that a team member is a C-type, making them more task-oriented and introverted, you might avoid putting them on the spot or putting them in a situation where they have to socialize too much.
 Instead, you would give them time to process information and allow them to share their thoughts in their own time.

 If you have a colleague that you know to be a D/I or Dominant/Influential type, you’ll understand how good they are at persuading others.
 So, if you have conflicting ideas, you’ll need to be prepared to stand your ground.

-No DISC style is "better" than any other.
-They each have strengths and weaknesses, as well as unique advantages and disadvantages depending on the situation.
 In fact, no one is bound to any of the personality types at all times.
-We will all use each of the four styles as we go about our daily lives.
-The DISC model simply helps us find out which style we tend to gravitate toward most often, our base mode or comfort zone.
+The DISC model simply helps us find out which style we tend to gravitate toward most often — our base mode or comfort zone.

 When we can understand our underlying tendencies and preferences, we can adapt our behavior to interact with others more effectively.
 By understanding your own DISC personality type and the DISC personality types of those around you, you can use this knowledge to your advantage in your career.
 You can choose a career path that best fits you, set yourself up for success in your current role, and communicate more effectively with others.

-Related reading:
+Recommended reading:

 Written by